How to make the most of your 5 days in Seville

 🍅 Read more about vegetarian tapas options here

-📍 If you have the energy for more impressive buildings then the Seville Cathedral & La Giralda (Bell Tower) are right by the Alcazar.
+If you have the energy for more impressive buildings you could also visit the Seville Cathedral & la Giralda (Bell Tower) that are right by the Alcazar.
 The cathedral and the Archivo de Indias, along with the Alcazar, make up the UNESCO World Heritage Site in Seville.
 A part of Christopher Columbus was buried within this cathedral.

 ➕ Just as it’s a good idea to pre-book to visit the Alcazar, it’s also a good idea to pre-book for the cathedral.